Alumni Magazine Features

 Listen: When you only have a minute, I don’t mince words.

 With only thirty seconds, there’s no time to be florid.
-I spent my words sparingly, referring to the depth and breadth of courses available through the (then college’s) division of Graduate and Continuing Education.
+I spent my words sparingly, referring to the depth and breadth of courses available through the (then College’s) division of Graduate and Continuing Education.
 As I wrote I read the ads and timed myself to make sure they fit the time frame.
-I capped it off with a punchy tagline designed to linger with the listener.
+I capped it off with a punchy tagline designed to stay with the listener.